One of the frequently used decorators in Python classes, @staticmethod

 6. Advantages

-Code Grouping: It enhances readability and maintainability by bundling independent methods related to the class together.
+- Code Grouping: Enhances readability and maintainability by grouping independent methods related to the class in one place.

-Remove Unnecessary Dependencies: You can write cleaner and clearer code in functions that do not require self or cls.
+- Elimination of Unnecessary Dependencies: Allows writing more concise and clear code in functions that do not require

 7. Summary

-@staticmethod is used to define independent methods that are related to the class but do not depend on instance or class attributes.
+is used to define independent methods that are related to the class but do not depend on instance or class attributes.
+While it can be defined outside a class, it's preferable to define it inside to maintain logical relationships.

 There are no comments.